HouGroup/mdgo/README.md

 Requirements
 ------------
-mdgo requires ase, tqdm, statsmodels, re, pymatgen, MDAnalysis (version 2.0.0-dev0 prefered) and their dependencies.
+mdgo requires numpy, pandas, matplotlib, scipy, tqdm, statsmodels, pymatgen, pubchempy, selenium, MDAnalysis (version 2.0.0-dev0 prefered) and their dependencies.
 Source Code
 ------------
 If not available already, use the following steps.